BREADS, ROLLS AND PASTRIES

 Beat egg, add sugar gradually, then milk.
 Combine mixtures.

-Put in a well-greased bread pan and allow to stand 20 minutes before baking.
+Put in a well-greased bread pan and allow to stand 20 minutes

 Bake about 35 minutes in a moderately hot oven.